 Markdown is a way to format your text without having to write HTML code.
 It's especially useful for podcast producers because it makes it easy to add lists and links and other formatting to plain text.

-It's easy to format text using the built-in editor in Simplecast, but the show notes editor also supports Markdown formatted text.
+It's easy to format text using the built-in visual text editor in Simplecast, or with Markdown.

 - To italicize text: Highlight the text then click the I button.
 To italicize text using Markdown, place a single asterisks *on either side of the text*.

-When you copy and paste formatted show notes from your text editor into the show notes field in Simplecast, it'll be converted to HTML before it goes out to Apple Podcasts and the other podcast players.
+If you copy and paste formatted episode notes like this from your text editor into the episode notes field in Simplecast, it'll be automatically converted to HTML before it goes out to Apple Podcasts and the other podcast players.
 It'll end up looking like this:

 Additional Resources to Help You Get Started: